 Salar de Uyuni is the world’s largest salt flat and is situated in the southwest corner of Bolivia.
 The town of Uyuni, characterized by guesthouses, overpriced tourist joints, and tour operators, is the place to organize a trip to this salt plain.

 Just beyond the central plaza are the local market and plain restaurants with plastic chairs and lit by neon lights.
 It is our favorite neighborhood to feast on a properly grilled llama steak, washed down with

 Driving on Salar de Uyuni

 Colchani, a one-hour drive from Uyuni, is the main entrance to the salt plain.
-We watch the salt-extracting process; rows of salt pyramids reflected in water make for spectacular images.
+Here we watch the salt-extracting process; rows of salt pyramids reflected in the water make for spectacular images.

 Places to Visit on Salar de Uyuni

 On the plain stands Hotel Playa, entirely constructed of salt blocks, which is well worth a look.
 But we prefer spending our time on the volcanic-rock-covered island of Isla Inca Huasi (commonly misnamed as Isla de los Pescadores).
 We hike the thirty-minute trail around the island, spot two vizcachas – rabbit-like rodents with a long tail that hop like kangaroos – and take in the view.

 I feel dwarfed by the magnitude of this desolate landscape, but also by the twelve-meter high Saguaro cactus next to me, which is the tallest cactus on these plains.
 You can calculate how old it is, when you know it grows one centimeter per year.

 Back on the salt Coen locks the cruise control at fifty miles per hour and lets go of the steering wheel.
 Nothing happens.
 We drive straight ahead, seemingly forever, on the best road of Bolivia, over billions of tons of salt deposits interlaced by a network of the tiniest fissures.